Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Introduction

-\begin{section}{Intoduction} In aquatic habitats, animals such as squid and jellyfish commonly use pulse jet propulsion.
-Interestingly, a review article by Gemmell {\it et al.}\cite{Gemmell21} highlights numerous other marine invertebrates that utilize this propulsion method, as well as their swimming performances.
-In recent years, there has been a notable increase in flow dynamics research related to pulse jet propulsion, as reflected in the development of several aquatic robots powered by pulse jets.
-Examples include Robosquid (Nichols, Moslemi and Krueger\cite{robosquid08}), CALAMAR-E (Krieg and Mohseni\cite{Krieg08}), flexible robots with eight radial arms (Bujard, Giorgio-Serchi and Weymouth\cite{Bujard21}), and biohybrid robots (Xu and Dabiri\cite{xu20}).
-These robots are primarily inspired by the jet production mechanism observed in jellyfish and squid.
-In jellyfish, the contraction of the umbrella cavity produces a starting vortex ring during thrust-producing phases (Dabiri {\it et al.}\cite{Dabiri05},\cite{Dabiri06}).
-Squid operate similarly, though their wake patterns may vary, showing either isolated vortex rings or rings with a trailing jet (Bartol {\it et al.}\cite{Bartol2D09},\cite{Bartol3D16}).
-Pulse jet production is also observed in butterflies, particularly during the clapping phase of wing motion (Brodsky\cite{Brodsky91} and Johansson and Henningsson\cite{Johanassan21}).
-This clapping motion offers an alternate, mechanically simple method for producing pulse jets.
-D. Kim {\it et al.}\cite{Kim13} conducted the first controlled study on two clapping plates submerged in an quiescent fluid to investigate thrust generation and associated flow fields.
-Upon comparing clapping and flapping, Martin {\it et al.}\cite{Martin17} observed that while clapping produces greater thrust, flapping is a more efficient mode of propulsion.
+In aquatic habitats, animals such as squid and jellyfish commonly use pulse jet propulsion.
+A review by Gemmell {\it et al.}\cite{Gemmell21} discusses several other aquatic invertebrates that employ this mode of propulsion.
+Interest in pulse-jet propulsion has also grown in recent years, reflected in the development of bio-inspired aquatic robots such as Robosquid (Nichols, Moslemi and Krueger\cite{robosquid08}), CALAMAR-E (Krieg and Mohseni\cite{Krieg08}), and biohybrid robots (Xu and Dabiri\cite{xu20}).
+These systems are inspired by the jet production mechanism observed in jellyfish and squid.
+In jellyfish, contraction of the umbrella cavity generates thrust, and the wake evolves in the form of a starting vortex ring (Dabiri {\it et al.}\cite{Dabiri05},\cite{Dabiri06}).
+Squid operate similarly, although their wake patterns may vary, showing either isolated vortex rings or rings with a trailing jet (Bartol {\it et al.}\cite{Bartol2D09},\cite{Bartol3D16}).
+Pulse-jet production is also observed in butterflies during the clapping phase of wing motion (Brodsky\cite{Brodsky91} and Johansson and Henningsson\cite{Johanassan21}).
+This clapping motion provides a simple way to generate pulse jets.
+D. Kim {\it et al.}\cite{Kim13} conducted the first controlled study on two clapping plates submerged in a quiescent fluid to examine thrust generation and the associated flow field.